back

 People want to be told what to do, I guess.
 I find it insufferable, personally. (me)

 Actually, I want to be told what to do quite a bit.
 A social script, role, or set of expectations to follow.
 These things are not, as it turns out, mere hinderences, but valuable tools for connecting with people!
 Maybe I didn't see them that way because I wasn't satisfied with the ones given to me.
-Or maybe it has something to do with the increasing cultural embrace of individualism CJ describes, the great deterritorialization of social codes, particularly online.
+Or maybe it has something to do with the increasing cultural embrace of individualism CJ describes, the great decoding and complexification of social protocol.
 I don't know.

 My obvious-in-retrospect realization is that identity is communication.
 Gender isn't actually meaningless, it has social implications which affect the way you're perceived, and the expectations placed onto you.
 These implications, though 'arbitrary', aren't just a nuissance to be done away with, they're the whole point.
 All signifiers are arbitrary!
 The labels aren't meant to say anything concrete about who you are intrinsically, they serve a communicative function regarding how you fit into the social whole.
 How do you want to be perceived?
 Where would you like to slot yourself into the social order?
 How would you prefer to be understood?
 To reject social identities is to reject socialization, the "do not perceive me" approach corresponding to social atomization, to cutting oneself off from others.
 Socialization really requires identity, it would seem.